Backstrom, Wilson ready to make season debuts for Capitals

 Two of the organization’s longest-tenured players have been rehabbing and ramping up to return for several months.
 Despite missing Backstrom, Wilson and Washington has rebounded from a slow start to move into a playoff position midway through the NHL season.

+“To have those guys on the mend and on their way back is exciting,” said winger T.J.
+Oshie, who recently returned from a six-game injury absence.
+“There’s a lot of guys that have been working super hard to keep us in a solid position for when they get back, and I can’t say how good of a job everyone else has done with a lot of us being out for most of the season.
+It’ll be nice to get them back and have myself and them carry a little more of the load.”

+To make room for their returns, the Capitals put Joe Snively on waivers and assigned fellow young forward Aliaksei Protas to Hershey of the American Hockey League.
+If Snively goes unclaimed and clears, he can be assigned to Hershey on Sunday.

-Defenseman John Carlson, who is out long term after taking a puck to the face Dec.
-23, went on long-term injured reserve to clear salary cap space for Backstrom and Wilson to return.
-Two more roster moves are expected later Saturday.
+To open up the necessary salary cap space, defenseman John Carlson, who is out after taking a puck to the face Dec.
+23, went on long-term injured reserve.
+There is no timeframe for Carlson to come back.

-It was not immediately clear what they would be, although the team can send young forward Aliaksei Protas to Hershey of the American Hockey League without waivers to clear one spot.
-The other could come from forwards Joe Snively or Nicolas-Aube Kubel going on waivers and either being claimed or assigned to Hershey.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno